- Fee assured

 James qualified in 1995 from St George’s Hospital Medical School, where he was President of the student union.
 He did his intercalated BSc at St Mary’s Hospital Medical School in 1994.
 He did his house jobs and general professional training in London, obtaining his MRCP qualification in 1999.
 His specialist registrar training in Cardiology was on the NE Thames rotation from 2000 to 2010, when he obtained his certificate of completion of training.

 James completed his sub-specialist training in intervention at two internationally renowned cardiac units, St Bartholomew’s and the London Chest Hospital.
 He has experience of novel ways of doing day-case work, the development of heart attack services and experience with new interventional techniques.
 In his final year he also did General Internal Medicine at the Royal London Hospital and dual accredited in this.
-He worked as a locum consultant for Barts and the London NHS Trust prior to his current appointment.
+He worked as a locum consultant for Barts and the London NHS Trust prior to his appointment at UHS.

-James can see private patients at Southampton Spire or in Lymington.
+James is the administrative partner for the private group Wessex Cardiology.
+His private practice mirrors his NHS practice.
+James can see private patients at either Southampton Spire or in Lymington.
 He does private pacemakers and angiograms at Southampton Spire.
 More complex procedures such as stents and PCI are done at University Hospital Southampton where a greater range of specialised equipment and backup are available

 Areas of interest